 Many companies struggle with large, unruly codebases that only a handful of experts are capable of maintaining.
-To make matters worse, this code is often riddled with difficult quality issues that require constant attention.
-Test-driven development (TDD), in the context of paired programming, is a way of collaboratively designing the code so that the entire team is set up for success.
+To make matters worse, this code is often riddled with quality issues that are difficult to manage and require constant attention.
+As Menlo has discovered, test-driven development (TDD) in the context of paired programming is a way of avoiding these pitfalls.
+By collaboratively designing code, our entire team is set up for success.
+As a result, we can feel confident about the long-term stability of projects, we create less bugs, and we avoid key project information becoming isolated inside of a small number of team members ("towers of knowledge").
+As a bonus, this practice also helps facilitate our company's commitment to being a learning and teaching organization!